The Cornwall We Want

 Better living

-by CP, almost 4 years ago
+by CP, over 4 years ago

 I have learned a lot from lockdown and what I actually need in my life, and what I actually like doing and miss, etc. For the new normal I would like to continue working from home for at least 2 days a week, although I have concerns about how this has taken over the house (which was fine during lockdown when no one could visit!).